Getting the “This Account Does Not Have iCloud Music Enabled” error when attempting to use Apple Music on your iPhone, iPad, or Mac devices?

 For other devices, you can access your music library without having to turn on Sync Library.
 You can either go to music.apple.com or use the Apple Music app if the device supports it.

-Rebooting Your Device
+3. Restart Your Device

 The tried and true method of turning a device off and on again does the trick more than people might expect.
 You can restart your Mac device by choosing Restart from the Apple Menu.

-For older models of most devices, you simply need to depress the power button and wait for the power off slider to appear.
+For older models of most devices, you need to depress the power button and wait for the power off slider to appear.
 For step-by-step instructions for all models, check our “How to restart an iPhone” guide.

 Turn your phone back on and check if you still get the “iCloud music library can’t be enabled” error.
 If so, we still got a few steps for you to try.

 Sometimes Apple Music updates need to reconcile with new iOS versions.
 Therefore it requires that certain aspects of an iOS update are applied to a device.
-For this reason, the device may not appropriately log on to the iCloud.
+For this reason, the device may not appropriately log on to iCloud.

 Updating your iOS device is just a couple of steps away.